 One of the hardest parts about paying off multiple debts is knowing where to start.
-It can be easy to become overwhelmed and settle with minimum payments across the board, but this leads to being in debt longer and racking up interest and fees.
+It can be easy to become overwhelmed by or apathetic to minimum payments.
+Unfortunately, this leads to being in debt longer and racking up interest and fees.
 Reprioritizing your debts and pursuing a repayment strategy can help increase your long-term savings and motivation.
 Two of the most common debt repayment methods are the snowball method and the avalanche method.
 Although they’re similar in many ways, they can lead to very different results – which one is best for you?

 Why Any Strategy Is Better Than None